terrarium-earth/Chipped/README.md

 ## Important Notes

-With the release of our newest update 1.05.
-We added a bunch of connected textures!
-To have these ctm textures work in-game, please download the mod found on the [Connected Textures Mod Curseforge page](https://www.curseforge.com/minecraft/mc-mods/ctm).
+With the release of our newest update 1.2.1, the Nature Update has begun!
+To have connected textures work in-game, please download the mod found on the [Connected Textures Mod Curseforge page](https://www.curseforge.com/minecraft/mc-mods/ctm).
 We plan to release more cool blocks in future updates so stay tuned!

 ## Credits